The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Results

 \subsection{Star formation histories}

-In Figure~\ref{Fig::sfr_mass} we show the star formation rate (SFR) derived from \textsc{Bagpipes} as a function of stellar mass for the 24 quiescent and post-starburst galaxies in our sample.
+In Figure~\ref{Fig::sfr_mass} we show the star formation rate (SFR) averaged over the last 100 Myr derived from \textsc{Bagpipes} as a function of stellar mass for the 24 quiescent and post-starburst galaxies in our sample.
 All of the galaxies currently lie below the star-forming main sequence at $z=2$ from \cite{Speagle2014}, and the majority of the sample satisfies $\text{sSFR} < 0.2/t_{\text{universe}}$, a common criteria in the literature for selecting quiescent galaxies \citep[e.g.][]{Pacifici2016, Carnall2024}.

 We show a montage of the star formation histories (SFHs) fitted by \textsc{Bagpipes} for our sample of galaxies in Figure~\ref{Fig::sfh}.
 The majority of our sample had high peak star formation rates ($\sim 100-1000 \textrm{ M}_\odot \textrm{yr}^{-1}$), followed by rapid quenching and have low current star-formation rates.
 However, we observe a diverse range of SFHs.
 Some galaxies exhibit a well-defined burst of star formation followed by rapid quenching, while others appear to undergo a more prolonged period of star formation without a strong starburst.
 The star formation histories of $z\sim 1$ post-starburst galaxies presented in \cite{Wild2020} display a similar diversity to the SFHs found in this sample.